oleiman/sweet-contracts/README.md

         }
     var o = { a: 23, f: function (x) { this.a = this.a + x; } };

-The pre and post conditions get called with the object to which the function belongs.
+The pre and post conditions get called with the object of which the object is a member.

 Object invariants currently don't work (on account of a bug in contracts.js where undefined is passed into the invariant predicate), but here's the syntax anyway:

     obj {
           a: Num,
           f: (Num) -> Num |
-              pre:  !(o) -> { return o.a > 10; },q
+              pre:  !(o) -> { return o.a > 10; },
               post: !(o) -> { return o.a > 20; }
         } |
          invariant: !(o) -> {